-Enough people mentioned they thought I was a Type 8 that I started to explore the number.
+Enough people mentioned they thought I was a Type 8 so I started to explore the number.
 That led me to reach out to an Enneagram coach.
 Megan pointed out that I needed to consider my fears, motivations, and desires when looking at my Enneagram number.

 That was where distinctions started to stand out:

-A Tool for Self-Reflection
+The Enneagram is a Tool for Self-Reflection

 An essential part application of the Enneagram is the opportunity for self-reflection.
 As we strive to live our healthiest mental, emotional, and physical life, we glorify God.
 When I’m in my healthiest stance, I’m able to serve my family, my clients at work, and those that God places in my path to the best of my ability.
-There are a calmness and peace present when you know you’re using your strengths, talents, and gifts to reflect Christ’s love to the best of your ability.
+There is a calmness and peace present when you know you’re using your strengths, talents, and gifts to reflect Christ’s love to the best of your ability.
 For me, this ushers in confidence that allows me to relax more and let the day’s events go by.